Dawid Szwarga: Arka Gdynia

 On 6 October 2024, it was announced that Szwarga would leave the Silesian side at the conclusion of the summer/autumn round.
 Hours later, I liga club Arka Gdynia announced that he would take over as manager following his exit from Raków, replacing interim head coach Tomasz Grzegorczyk.

 Szwarga began his tenure on 12 December 2024, with the team placed 2nd, five points behind leaders Bruk-Bet Termalica Nieciecza.
 Arka continued its run of good form under Szwarga, eventually clinching promotion to the top flight after a 2–1 home win over Bruk-Bet Termalica on 4 May 2025.
 They were crowned league champions following a 3–0 win over Stal Stalowa Wola on 25 May.

+Arka entered the winter break of the 2025–26 league season with 21 points and 11th place in the table.
+Shortly after, Szwarga was reportedly close to resigning due to disagreements with the board over the club's strategy and limited transfer activity.
+He and Arka ultimately agreed to part ways on 25 March 2026.

+Return to GKS Katowice

+On 24 June 2026, Szwarga was appointed Rafał Górak's assistant at GKS Katowice, returning to the role, under the same manager, after five years.